praball/React-Documentation-Project/README.md

 - **Winning Highlights:** Visualize the winning squares to understand the game outcome better.
 - **Move Sorting:** Toggle between ascending and descending order for move history.

+## Implemented Improvements:

+1. **Show Current Move**:<br>
+For the current move, it displays "You are at move #..." instead of a button.

+2. **Dynamic Square Creation**:<br>
+The Board component now uses two loops to dynamically create squares, avoiding hardcoding.

+3. **Sort Moves Toggle**:<br>
+Added a toggle button to sort moves in either ascending or descending order.

+4. **Highlight Winning Squares**:<br>
+Winning squares are now highlighted with a yellow background when someone wins.

+5. **Display Draw Result**:<br>
+When the result is a draw, a corresponding message is displayed.

 ## Getting Started:

 1. **Clone the Repository:**